The random Weierstrass zeta function I. Existence, uniqueness, fluctuations: Introduction and overview

 Curiously, if we do not impose any regularity on $f_\La$, the answer to Question~\ref{quest2} is always positive.
-However, when the spectral condition {\rm (i)} fails, $f_\La$ is necessarily quite \say{exotic} with wild growth at infinity and very heavy tails.
-This is the topic of the forthcoming paper \cite{SWY-III}.
+To show this one can use Weiss' construction \cite{Weiss} or a modification of the Krylov-Bogoliubov averaging construction for invariant measures \cite{BGLS}.
+However, when the spectral condition {\rm (i)} fails, $f_\La$ is necessarily quite \say{exotic} with wild growth at infinity and very heavy tails, cf.\ \cite{BGLS}.

 As an application of the ideas developed here, we study in \cite{SWY-II} the variance of line integrals of $f_\La$ along dilated rectifiable curves $R\,\Gamma$ in the large-$R$ limit.
 When $\Gamma$ encloses a Jordan domain $\Omega$, this coincides with the \say{charge fluctuation} in $R\,\Omega$, which is a classical quantity in mathematical physics.
 See Remark~\ref{rem-argument} for a further discussion.